 A practice that has raised my spirits and dramatically reduced stress in my own life lately is to focus on the silver linings.
 When I asked myself “Is there anything good that is happening in the world right now?”
 I came up with a whole list of silver linings!
 The more I pay attention, the more I am finding.

-I’ve started writing down one silver lining each day that is happening in relation to the current situation and the world having slowed down.
-Here are some of the big ones that are helping me navigate this pandemic with less overwhelm.
+I’ve started writing down one silver lining each day that is happening in relation to the current situation and the world slowing down.

 Here are some of the silver linings that are helping me through this time of transition:

 1) The world has collectively slowed down and our focus has turned to the ones we love

 We are stopping to enjoy the sunshine and be more present with our kids and loved ones.
 The pressure to go somewhere, do something, or to add one more thing has been eliminated, or at the least, minimized.
 This has helped not only to slow me down but is helping me to be more present and content.

 2) Many children are thriving with this change in pace!

 Young kids are way better at living in the moment than most adults.
 They don’t naturally function around time.
 They function best around rhythms while being allowed to honor what they are feeling.
 As adults, we can learn so much from them!
 It is stressful on their little nervous systems to be rushed from one place to the next.
 They need the time to move at their own pace.
 Right now there is a freedom for kids to move as they need without as many transitions.
 And, they literally have their parent’s “captive attention” for the first time in who knows how long!
 I see both of my kids thriving right now, but especially my 7-year-old son.